Should You Still Pull Out With A Condom? | Safe Sex Facts

 • No method besides abstinence guarantees zero risk; each adds layers but cannot eliminate all possibilities entirely.

-Ultimately, it boils down to personal preference balanced with knowledge about how each method works individually and together.
+Ultimately, it comes down to personal preference balanced with knowledge about how each method works individually and together.
 Prioritize open communication between partners about contraception goals and comfort levels so decisions align with your shared values regarding safety and intimacy.